top of page

 Between the two of us we got things done.
 We were a good team and enjoyed working together.
 He designed and produced the ads and I worked on editorial content.
 It was fun staying up all night producing “keylines” and going on press checks.
 Seeing the finished magazine on news stand all over town was a monthly moment of pride.

 So as roommates, we opened a freelance art director/design office.
-We split the rent and expenses just like in college.
+For a couple of years, we split the rent and expenses just like in college.
 In a short time, we found other clients and were able to pay our bills sometimes with a little money left over.
 We were young and ambitious wanting to make something of ourselves as creative entrepreneurs.

 From a cold call, I landed my first client–a small office chair manufacturer.
 I loved the furniture industry.
 Design, as a value-added discipline was much appreciated by these companies.
 That first client led to a referral to a much larger and more sophisticated furniture company.
 Which led to a rewarding and successful 20-year design and creative chapter serving leading companies in the office furniture industry in North America and Europe.